-With the ever increasing threat of cyber crime, more and more companies are looking to keep data secure on internal and removable storage devices.
-Unfortunately there is no one solution that fits all.
-The Military have their own requirements as do financial institutions as do personal users.
+With the ever-increasing threat of cybercrime, more and more companies are looking to keep data secure on internal and removable storage devices.
+Unfortunately, there is no one solution that fits all.
+The Military has their own requirements as do financial institutions as do personal users.
 But what types of encryption are there?
 Below we list the encryption levels what they mean and products we sell that has them:

 - FIPS Validated means the vendor has gone through the entire FIPS 140-2 evaluation process and has a certificate of their own issued by the government.

 Levels of FIPS 140-2